changeworld/azure-docs.ja-jp/articles/iot-hub/iot-hub-what-is-azure-iot.md

 <properties
- pageTitle="モノのインターネット用の Azure ソリューション | Microsoft Azure"
- description="サンプル ソリューション アーキテクチャや、それが、Azure IoT Hub、デバイス SDK、および構成済みソリューションとどのように関連するかなど、Azure での IoT の概要。"
- services="iot-hub"
- documentationCenter=""
- authors="dominicbetts"
+ pageTitle="Azure solutions for Internet of Things | Microsoft Azure" description="A overview of IoT on Azure including a sample solution architecture and how it relates to Azure IoT Hub, device SDKs, and preconfigured solutions" services="iot-hub" documentationCenter="" authors="dominicbetts"